LisaHJung/Part-3-Running-full-text-queries-and-combined-queries-with-Elasticsearch-and-Kibana/README.md

 ![image](https://user-images.githubusercontent.com/60980933/108632370-be4c0180-742b-11eb-8c03-75c7809b54b8.png)

-#### Filter Clause
+#### The filter clause
-The filter clause contains filter queries that place documents in either "yes" or "no" category.
+The `filter clause` contains filter queries that place documents in either "yes" or "no" category.

 For example, let's say you are looking for an article written in certain time range.
 Some documents will fall within this range(yes) or do not fall within this range(no).

 The filter clause excludes any documents that fall in the no category.

-As the filter clause only focuses on whether the hits fall into yes or no category, the filter clause do not contribute to calculating a score for hits.
+As the filter clause only focuses on whether the hits fall into yes or no category, the filter clause do not contribute to calculating the score for hits.

 Syntax:
 ```